Aayush-683/sicsr-result-scraper/README.md

 ## Installation
 1. Clone the repository
-2. Now you can run the project with the following command:
+2. Setup the project with the following command:
 + Automatic installation and start:
 ```bash
 npm run setup
 ```
-+ or for a manual installation:
++ or for a manual setup:
 ```bash
 npm install
 npx playwright install